-- 1. Each county may submit three State Fair entries from classes 50226/50227/50228/50229 and one from 50231. - 2.
+- 1. Each county may submit three State Fair entries from classes 50226/50227/50228/50229/50230. - 2.
 Table displays are limited to 2' wide x 15" deep (standard science display boards fit into this size limitation).
-The maximum poster size for hanging is 22" x 30".
+The maximum poster size for hanging is 36" x 48". - 3.
+All display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
+This reference list should/might include website links, people and professionals interviewed, books, magazines etc. This references list should be attached to the back of a posterior display listed.